Dateline: 31 January 2013

 My Next ProjectI am now at work on my next book.
 I started it last winter but did not get far before the demands of springtime came.
 I hope to have the book finished by the end of March (at the latest).
 It will be titled, The Planet Whizbang Idea Book For Gardeners.
 Subtitle will be: An eclectic selection of inspiring project plans, tips, tricks, and how-to advice for people who grow their own food.

-Among many other things, the book will tell how to make a Whizbang garden tote like shown above.
+Among many other things, the book will tell how to make a Whizbang garden tote like shown above (UPDATE 4/14: inexpensive plans for the tote are now available at This Link).
 And it will explain exactly how I make simple garden clamps.
 I'll also have a short chapter about measuring Brix with a refractometer.
 Brix is a gauge of nutrient density.
 Those carrots in the tote above (harvested on January 30) had a Brix reading of 8%.
 That's half way between average (6%) and good (12%), but a long way from excellent (12%).

 The fact that my carrots, grown by organic methods, are only 8% Brix underscores the fact that organically-grown food is not necessarily nutritionally superior just because it's organic.
 And you can't judge a carrot's inward nutritional value by its outward appearance.

 Another chapter in my book will discuss how I intend to increase the Brix content of my homegrown fruits & vegetables in this year's garden.
 And I will chronicle my progress in the blog I will be publishing for readers of the book.